Coronavirus: More New Cases Are Now Reported Outside China Than Inside

 "Outside China, there are now 2,790 cases in 37 countries, and 44 deaths," WHO Director-General Tedros Adhanom Ghebreyesus said at a briefing in Geneva.

-China's National Health Commission reported 406 new confirmed cases on Tuesday, with the majority of them in Wuhan, in Hubei province.
+China's National Health Commission reported more than 400 new confirmed cases on Tuesday, with the majority of them in Wuhan, in Hubei province.
 Tedros did not specify how many new cases were reported in other countries.
 But he noted an ongoing rise of cases elsewhere.

 The growing global tally includes spikes in South Korea (with 1,261 total cases), Italy (400 cases) and Iran (139 cases).
 Each of those countries has confirmed at least 10 deaths so far from COVID-19, a mark that surpasses the death toll reported in many Chinese provinces.